Kaylen7/Sprint4-tablero/README.md

 ```
 3. Install php dependencies with `composer install`.
 4. Generate key with `php artisan key:generate`.
+5. Remember to have mysql server up and running before attempting to run migrations.
-5. Migrate database: `php artisan migrate`.
-Optionally, you can use `php artisan migrate --seed` to populate database with fake data.
+   - Migrate database: `php artisan migrate`.
+   - Optionally, you can use `php artisan migrate --seed` to populate database with fake data.
 6. Install and start frontend assets:
 ```sh
 npm install